espocrm/documentation/administration/fields.md

 Parameters:

 * Min – a validation: min acceptable value; if empty, then no validation applied;
-* Max – a validation: max acceptable value; if empty, then no validation applied.
+* Max – a validation: max acceptable value; if empty, then no validation applied;
+* Only default currency – only one (default) currency will be available if enabled (since 5.9.0).

 ![Currency](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/fields/currency.png)